| What is heart disease? Heart disease is a term used to refer to diseases of the heart and blood

 cholesterol levels along with high blood pressure, your risk of heart

+disease or stroke greatly increases.
 High Blood Cholesterol.
 One of the major risk factors

 for heart disease is high blood cholesterol.
 Cholesterol, a fat-like